bmanchew/shifitest/asset_reports/README.md

 ## Common Issues

 - **No Access Token**: If a merchant shows "No access token available", they may need to re-authenticate with Plaid or complete their onboarding process.
+- **No Plaid Client ID**: If a merchant has no Plaid client ID, they won't be able to use the merchant-specific API generation method.
 - **Pending Reports**: Reports may stay in "pending" status for several minutes while Plaid processes them.
 - **Error Reports**: If a report has an error status, check the error message for troubleshooting.